CBD 101

 Broad spectrum products utilize the whole hemp plant.
 These products contain percentages of several different compounds, which can include CBN, CBG, etc, but no THC.
 CBD is still the predominant compound in the formula, with minor percentages of other hemp compounds.
 In turn, the combination of the CBD with the additional compounds all working together, maximize the effects of the CBD.
 Again, these broad spectrum products are THC free.

 Full spectrum, like broad spectrum, contains whole hemp plant extracts, with CBD still prevailing as the highest percentage compound, in combination with the additional extracted cannabinoids.
 The difference between broad and full spectrum is that full spectrum products can contain levels of THC under 0.3%.
-These minimal levels do not cause psychoactive effects.
+These minimal levels are less likely to cause psychoactive effects.

 How does it work?